brandonblau/BioBox/README.md

 - Ethernet Cable
 ## Steps
 ### Setup the Raspberry Pi 3
+#### MacOS:
+ 1. Download Software Image from [here]
+ 2. Insert the MicroSD Card to be installed upon
+- Insert a blank (or used and nuked) SD card into the SD card reader on your Mac.
+ 3. Locate the MicroSD Card to be used
+	Open Terminal and locate your MicroSD card, noting that the number may be different than shown below: diskutil list

+ 4. Unmount the MicroSD Card
+	In Terminal, enter the following command:
+		diskutil unmountDisk /dev/disk2
+ 5. Format the MicroSD Card
+	When you have identified your MicroSD Card, enter the following command to format it as FAT16, in my case its /dev/disk2.
+Amend this as required for your circumstances: sudo newfs_msdos -F 16 /dev/disk2

+6. Install from the downloaded Disc Image
+	Locate the disc image, .dmg, that you previously downed.
+My example assumes that the dmg is on the Desktop.
+In Terminal, enter the following command ensuring that you identify the correct destination disc, in my example it’s /dev/disk2. sudo dd if=~/Desktop/raspberrypi.dmg of=/dev/disk2
+Tip: Be aware that restoring the disc image to the SD Card can take some time.
+Probably a lot longer than you think.
+My Mac took 3 hours 27 minutes to restore on an 16GB SDXC card.

+[Windows]

+--Insert windows instructions
+### Download software and dependencies.

   1. Format the SD Card.
   2. Downlaod the Linux distribution.
   3. Mount the SD Card.